-Before you can blink, 2018 is about to end and a whole new set of fitness trends are about to take centre stage.
-This year saw the emergence of such trends as yoga wheel workouts and barre classes, as well as the re-emergence of some old favourites.
-As the new year approaches, we’ve chosen 4 fitness trends to look out for 2019.
-We’ve also spoken to industry professionals to get their thoughts.
+Before you could blink, 2018 is over and a whole new set of fitness trends are about to take centre stage.
+We’ve chosen 4 fitness trends to look out for 2019 and have spoken to industry professionals to get their thoughts.

 Personalised meal plans have become an integral part of fitness regimes in recent years.
 Despite the common perception that meal plans are prohibitively expensive, they are now viewed as an affordable option by many young (and predominantly urban) professionals.
 They are also a fast and convenient way for people with busy schedules to obtain the macronutrients they need.

 Research into the personalised nutrition market illustrates that there’s quite the appetite for it.
 The market is forecasted to grow by 9.1% per year between 2018 and 2025 and was recently valued a $24.9bn, according to figures from Grand View Research.

 It’s little wonder, then, that personal trainers and fitness instructors are increasingly offering personalised nutrition services to their clients.
 It’s also little wonder that more companies offering bespoke meal plans are cropping up in the marketplace.

 “For personal trainers and fitness instructors to lead by example, they need the right nutrition to perform their job to the highest possible level.

 “Our service enables fitness professionals and their clients to do just that.
 We give them a precise, consistent meal plan which gives them the fuel to stay on top of their goals.

 “We quiz our clients on their height, weight, and weekly workout routine.
 Our team then uses the results to calculate the macros each individual should be consuming, and the deficit or surplus required to produce results.